NonicaTeam/AI-Connector-for-Revit/README.md

 1. **Get the installer from [Autodesk App Store](https://apps.autodesk.com/RVT/en/Detail/Index?id=2476142006549788030&appLang=en&os=Win64).**

-2. **Download and install.**
+2. **Claude.**
-   Follow the instructions and read the Terms and Conditions, remember you are granting access to AI models to your Revit model.
-Install Claude Desktop App.
+   Install Claude Desktop App (read the Terms and Conditions, remember you are granting access to AI models to your Revit model).
 It is free and enough for a few tests, but you may need Claude pro for frequent use and conversation length.

 3. **Run Revit.**
    Start Revit (2025 or 2026), and select a toolbar that includes the AI Connector for Revit.